 For September 2018, the School of English Stage 1 curriculum has had an exciting and innovative redesign, based on student feedback and the passions and interests of our academic staff.
 These new modules will better prepare you to approach the evolving scope of the subject and provide an excellent foundation for your studies.

 In Stage 2 you choose two creative writing modules and two literature modules and in Stage 3 you choose one or two creative writing modules and two or three literature modules (to equal four in total).
-At least one of the literature modules you take over Stages 2 and 3 must be in pre-1800 literature.
-You also have the option in Stage 3 to take a long essay module, which allows you to research and write in an area of particular interest or to complete a dissertation within one of your final-year modules.
+At least one of the literature modules you take during Stage 2 must be in pre-1800 literature.
+You also have the option in Stage 3 to take an English dissertation module, which allows you to research and write in an area of particular interest.
 A selection of the modules available are listed below.

 Literary Forms - an introduction to the major forms of literature: poetry; narrative prose; and drama.